'This is the moment for the EU to lead the way,' says EU chief Ursula von der Leyen | DW | 16.09.2020

 The speech was set to be held at the body's Strasbourg seat of the European Parliament but was moved to the Belgian capital after the French government designated the eastern city as a coronavirus "red zone."

-Her "European Green Deal" is likely to include a new target to slash Europe's total greenhouse emissions by 55 percent by 2030, the AFP news agency reported on Wednesday.

-The annual address to European lawmakers is also expected to focus on the EU's response to the migration crisis and the ongoing protests in Belarus.

-Diplomats say that von der Leyen is likely to make only a passing reference to Brexit because talks are being led by the EU's chief negotiator Michel Barnier.
+Von der Leyen made only a passing reference to Brexit because talks are being led by the EU's chief negotiator Michel Barnier.

+She warned Downing Street that it would fail to seal a trade deal with the EU if it tried to rewrite last year’s withdrawal agreement.

+"With every day that passes, the chances of a timely agreement do start to fade," von der Leyen said.

+She stressed that the Brexit divorce treaty, agreed and ratified by both the UK and EU, "cannot be unilaterally changed, disregarded or disapplied."

+"This is a matter of law, trust and good faith.
+Trust is the foundation of any strong partnership," the EU chief added.

-Von der Leyen, 61, is a trained medical doctor and comes from German Chancellor Angela Merkel's Christian Democrat party.
+Von der Leyen, 61, is a trained medical doctor and comes from German Chancellor Angela Merkel's Christian Democratic Union.

 She took up her role as the head of the European Commission, the EU's executive branch, last year.